 On 9 May 2022, BIS expanded the EAR's Russian Industry Sector Sanctions rule at Section 746.5 of the EAR, which previously focused on the deep water and arctic offshore oil and gas sector.
-The expansion imposed a license requirement (and general policy of denial) for exports, reexports or transfers (in-country) to and within Russia for EAR99 commercial and industrial items.
+The expansion imposed a license requirement (and general policy of denial) for exports, reexports or transfers (in-country) to and within Russia for EAR99 commercial and industrial items identified under specific Schedule B numbers or Harmonized Tariff Schedule codes.
 These items include, among other items, certain hydraulic power engines, wood products, woodworking machinery, refrigerating units, air conditioning machines, letterpress printing machinery, textile machinery, power looms, needles for knitting machines, dry cleaning machines, reaction engines, motors, and other parts of machinery.
-On 24 February 2023, BIS again expanded the list of covered items and updated it to identify items by HTS-6 codes (previously, items had been identified by Schedule B numbers).
-At the same time, BIS amended Section 746.5 of the EAR to clarify that the license requirements apply to the items described on the relevant lists and any modified or designed "components", "parts" and "accessories" (including consumables) therefor.
 The lists of items are available at Supplement No. 4 and Supplement No. 6 to Part 746 to the EAR.

-Effective 15 September 2022, BIS added Belarus to the Russia Industry Sector Sanctions, renaming them the "Russian and Belarusian Industry Sector Sanctions."
+Effective 15 September 2022, BIS added Belarus to the Russia Industry Sector Sanctions.
 The EAR license requirements at Section 746.5 of the EAR now apply to exports, reexports, or transfers (in country) of the enumerated items to or within either Russia or Belarus.